dimanu-py/refactoring-to-patterns-kata/README.md

 the Compose method pattern, which consist in breaking the method into smaller methods and call them from the main method.
 2. Creation method: we have a class that can combine different parameters when being created.
 We want to refactor the code to be able to add new combinations without creating a new constructor.
+3. Command pattern: we have a method tha process commands with several if-else statements.
+We want to refactor the code to be able to apply the Command pattern, which consist in creating a class for each command and call the execute method.

 ## Objective